-The Instructional Materials Assessment (IMA) process will use the criteria listed below, as well as the attached form and protocol.
+The Instructional Materials Assessment (IMA) process will use the criteria listed below, as well as the attached form and protocol, to review and select materials that will be assigned to students.
 For instructional materials that include potentially sensitive content, the IMA documentation must be reviewed and approved by the school principal or his/her designee prior to their assignment.
 The school principal will be responsible and accountable for ensuring that the IMA process is consistently utilized to assess potentially sensitive content.

 Teachers will read any written materials and/or carefully preview any non-written materials prior to their assignment.
 Teachers should use the following criteria along with professional judgment when reviewing instructional materials for classroom use.
+These criteria are not intended to be used as a checklist; depending on the specifics of the materials usage case, a given material may not meet every point below.
+However, the preponderance of evidence should support the selection decision in its usage context.

-Criteria for Review:
+General Criteria for Selection:

-- Educational purpose (as defined by the Tennessee State Academic Standards) - Contribution the subject matter makes to the curriculum and to the interests of the students - Appropriateness to social, emotional, and intellectual level of intended audience - Measures of complexity: Quantitative, Qualitative, and Reader and Task are appropriate for gradelevel and time of year - Favorable reviews found in standard selection sources - Favorable recommendations based on preview and examination of materials by professional personnel - Reputation and significance of the author, producer, and publisher - Validity, currency, and appropriateness of the material - Contribution each material makes to the breadth of representative viewpoints on controversial issues offered by the materials collection as a whole - High degree of potential user appeal - High artistic quality and/or literary style - Quality and variety of format
+- Educational purpose (as defined by the Tennessee State Academic Standards) - Contribution the subject matter makes to the curriculum and to the interests of the students - Appropriateness to social, emotional, and intellectual level of intended audience - Measures of complexity: Quantitative, Qualitative, and Reader and Task are appropriate for grade-level and time of year - Favorable reviews found in standard selection sources - Favorable recommendations based on preview and examination of materials by professional personnel - Reputation and significance of the author, producer, and publisher - Validity, currency, and appropriateness of the material - Contribution each material makes to the breadth of representative viewpoints on controversial issues offered by the materials collection as a whole - High degree of potential user appeal

+- High artistic quality and/or literary style

+- Quality and variety of format

-- Value commensurate with cost and/or need - Timeliness or permanence
+- Value commensurate with cost and/or need

+- Timeliness or permanence